 Flaxseed contains vitamin E, which helps to improve and maintain skin and hair.

-Vitamin E removes free radical damage from the scalp, giving hair a healthy base to grow from.
+Vitamin E helps protect the scalp from negative effects of free radicals, giving hair a healthy base to grow from

 It can also help improve scalp circulation, encouraging hair growth.